frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 certificates for specific purposes.
-Therefore, it may be useful to restrict the certificates that can be issued by a security domain to a limited number of Dogtag profiles, and/or to default certificate requests in that security domain to a particular profile.
+Therefore, it may be useful to restrict the certificates that can be issued by a security domain to a limited number of Dogtag profiles, and/or to default certificate requests on that CA to a particular profile.

+Alternatively, rather than associating a profile (or profiles) to sub-CAs, it might be better to associate a single sub-CA to each profile.
+Certificates issued within that profile would be issued from the configure CA.

+TODO: are there a use cases for issuing different types of certificates from a single CA?

 Security domain parameters